levirogalla/backup-photos/README.md

 backup-photos check-paths
 ```

-### Backup Photos
+### Backup Photos and Videos

-Copy photos from the export directory to the backup directory:
+Copy photos and videos from the export directory to the backup directory:

 ```bash
 backup-photos backup
 ```

-### Import Photos to Immich
+### Import Media to Immich

-Import photos from the export directory to Immich:
+Import photos and videos from the export directory to Immich:

 ```bash
 backup-photos import